 These cable ties have seen plenty of good reviews.
-If we talk number, they boast of 4.5-stars out of 5 on Amazon.
 Users seem to like the versatility and durability of the product, among other things.

 The Changsuo Cable Management Box has a bit of unusual design.
 Unlike the ones, which have slits at two ends, these one comes with a horizontal slit that runs the length of the box.
 The box is made of wood and adds a stylish look to your desk.
 If it suits you, you can also use it as a monitor stand too.

 You can use the horizontal slit as the input while the openings at the two ends can act as the output slit.
 This arrangement will give a neat and minimalistic look to your office desk by keeping all the messy wires hidden.

 That way, it will boost your productivity as there will be fewer things to get distracted by.
 No more blinking LED notification light, no messy wires.
 And well, the wooden product will spruce up the looks of your desk.

 Too many power cables on your desk?
 If yes, you may want to try the Middleway Desk Power Grommet.
 It comes with two AC outlets and two USB ports, and you can easily screw it to the power hole in your cubicle desk.
 At 5.9ft, the power cable is long enough.

 The USB ports handle current output at 5V/2.1 A, which is good enough to top up your phone at a decent speed.
 The maximum power output is of 1250W and should be good enough for most gadgets and even monitors.